Prostitution

 Decriminalization

-refer to total decriminalization, that is, the repeal of laws against
+is usually used to refer to total decriminalization, that is, the

-to freedom of choice of management.
-They claim that laws against pimping
+advocates claim their right to freedom of choice of management.
+They

-(living off the earnings) are often used against domestic partners
+claim that laws against pimping (living off the earnings) are often

-and children, and these laws serve to to prevent prostitutes from
+used against domestic partners and children, and these laws serve

-organizing their businesses and working together for mutual protection.
+to to prevent prostitutes from organizing their businesses and working

-They call for the repeal of current laws that interfere with their
+together for mutual protection.
+They call for the repeal of current

-rights of freedom of travel and freedom of association.
-Civil rights
+laws that interfere with their rights of freedom of travel and freedom

-and human rights advocates from a variety of perspectives call for
+conditions.
+Civil rights and human rights advocates from a variety

-enforcement of laws against fraud, abuse, violence and coercion to
+of perspectives call for enforcement of laws against fraud, abuse,

 Regulation

-The "regulation of prostitution" usually refers to the criminal regulation
+The 'regulation of prostitution' usually refers to the criminal regulation

 in terms of both civil regulation and self-regulation.
 They call for